dsyme/shire/README.md

 ## Contributing

-We welcome contributions to the OnlyFans app!
+We welcome contributions to the shire app!
 To contribute, follow these steps:

 1. Fork the repository.
 2. Create a new branch for your feature or bugfix: